42nd (East Lancashire) Infantry Division: Gallipoli

 Beginning in early May 1915, the division joined the British Army Corps, from June known as VIII Corps, at Cape Helles following the failure of the Allies to achieve the anticipated swift success at Gallipoli during April.
 On 26 May 1915 the division received its number, becoming the 42nd (East Lancashire) Division, and the brigades were also numbered, becoming 125th (1/1st Lancashire Fusiliers) Brigade, 126th (1/1st East Lancashire) Brigade and 127th (1/1st Manchester) Brigade.

+Tommies of the 1/6th Battalion, Manchester Regiment, advancing over open terrain during the Third Battle of Krithia, June 1915.

 The 4th (Blackburn) battery, 1 section of the 6th (Burnley) battery, and 19th and 20th (Bolton) batteries did not join the division on Gallipoli until 23/24 September, and the 1st/2nd East Lancs Brigade RFA (Manchester Artillery) arrived in Egypt in May from Britain and remained in Egypt.

 The 125th (Lancashire Fusiliers) Brigade landed in time to participate in the Second Battle of Krithia on 6 May and the 126th Brigade arrived on 11 May.
 The entire division was involved in the Third Battle of Krithia on 4 June.

+Area of operations of the 42nd Division on Gallipoli.

 The division carried out the Helles diversion at the start of the Battle of Sari Bair in what became known as the Battle of Krithia Vineyard.
 Captain William Thomas Forshaw of the 1/9th Battalion, Manchester Regiment was awarded the Victoria Cross for his actions in this battle from 7 to 9 August.

-2nd Lieutenant Alfred Victor Smith of the 1/5th Battalion, East Lancashire Regiment was posthumously awarded the Victoria Cross for his action at Helles on 23 December.
+Second Lieutenant Alfred Victor Smith of the 1/5th Battalion, East Lancashire Regiment was posthumously awarded the VC for his action at Helles on 23 December.

 The division remained at Gallipoli until the final evacuation of Helles in January 1916 but was severely depleted by casualties and illness.
-42nd Division's casualties at Gallipoli were 395 officers and 8152 other ranks killed, wounded and missing.
+The 42nd Division's casualties at Gallipoli were 395 officers and 8,152 other ranks killed, wounded and missing.